 What are we looking for?

-We focus on developing technologies and methodologies to expand the range of questions that can be addressed using cancer organoid models.
-We have three main scientific objectives:
+Our main focus is on advancing technologies and methodologies to broaden the scope of questions that can be explored using cancer organoid models.
+We have three primary scientific objectives:

-1. To improve organoid derivation and growth.
-To establish new cancer organoid models and disseminate clinically annotated organoids to the ICR and Imperial research communities.
+1. Enhancing organoid derivation and growth: Our aim is to improve the processes involved in obtaining and cultivating cancer organoids.
+Additionally, we wish to create new cancer organoid models and share clinically annotated organoids with the ICR and Imperial research communities.

 How to access the facility?